ProjectRobal/C-/README.md

 <p>Fast Positioning Encrypt Protocol is freeware encrypt protocol.
 You can use it in comercial use but you have to mention that you are using this protocol.</p>

  Protocol is in early development and specification can change in the future.
-Present version is 0.2 Aplha.
+Present version is 0.4 Alpha.
 Source code was written in C++ code and works on x86-64 based computers system.

 ## 1.Specification: